teamnifty/receive_file_intent/example/README.md

-# receive_sharing_intent_example
+# receive_file_intent_example

-A flutter plugin that enables flutter apps to receive sharing photos, text and urls from other apps.
+A flutter plugin that enables flutter apps to receive sharing photos, videos and files in general from other apps.

 Also, supports iOS Share extension and launching the host app automatically.